-Hailed as “un jeune chef très talentueux” by Radio-Canada, Kevin Zakresky is a choral and orchestral conductor living in Vancouver, British Columbia.
+Hailed as “un jeune chef très talentueux” by Radio-Canada, Kevin Zakresky is a conductor living in Vancouver, British Columbia.
 He has recently been appointed conductor of the National Geographic "Symphony For Our World," debuting the concert in San Francisco's Davies Symphony Hall on Earth Day, April 22nd 2018.
-From 2016-18 he was conductor of Zelda: Symphony of the Goddesses, a tour that saw him conduct the NatGeo Symphony in San Jose, Chicago, Madison, Minneapolis, Houston, Edmonton, Calgary, Limerick, Monterrey and Columbus.
+This season saw him conduct the NatGeo Symphony in San Jose, Chicago, Madison, Minneapolis, Houston, Edmonton, Calgary, Limerick, Monterrey and Columbus.

-He is the past Music Director of the Prince George Symphony Orchestra and Pacifica Singers (an ensemble affiliated with the Vancouver Chamber Choir) and has recently conducted the St Louis Symphony, Calgary Philharmonic, Vancouver Chamber Choir, Sudbury Symphony, and West Coast Symphony.
+He is the past Music Director of the Prince George Symphony Orchestra and Pacifica Singers (an ensemble affiliated with the Vancouver Chamber Choir) and has recently conducted the St Louis Symphony, Calgary Philharmonic, Columbus Symphony, Vancouver Chamber Choir, Sudbury Symphony, and West Coast Symphony.
 In 2017 he guest conducted the Fort Worth Symphony in "rePlay: Symphony of Heroes," a concert of favorite video game music.

 During his tenure with the Prince George Symphony Zakresky presented soloists Jane Coop in Schumann’s Piano Concerto, and violinist Dale Barltrop in Ravel’s Tzigane and Vaughan Williams’s The Lark Ascending.
 The Prince George Citizen called his performance of Orff’s Carmina Burana with the Vancouver Chamber Choir “the best show the PGSO had ever done... a rare and breathtaking night.”
 He also conducted symphonies by Tchaikovsky, Brahms, Beethoven, Mozart, and Haydn, and premiered twelve works by emerging British Columbia composers.
 Another highlight of his time in Prince George was the establishment of a partnership between the Orchestra and the Khat’san First Nation drummers.